The Eden Bulletin

 The Eden Engine

-After six years of thinking and tinkering, we’re now a little wiser about how to (a) mobilise and (b) organise a parish such that each new parish becomes an extra cylinder in the Eden Engine of Environmental Regeneration throughout the UK and beyond.
+After seven years of thinking and tinkering, we’re now a little wiser about how to (a) mobilise and (b) organise a parish such that each new parish becomes an extra cylinder in the Eden Engine of Environmental Regeneration throughout the UK and beyond.

 Duke of Edinburgh’s Award